threefoldtech/info_grid/src/faq/faq.md

 ### What does it mean to be a solution provider on the Threefold Grid?

-A solution provider offers a solution on the Threefold Grid and receives 50% of the TFT utilization revenues from the workload related to the solution.
+A solution provider offers a solution on the Threefold Grid and receives up to 50% of the TFT utilization revenues from the workload related to the solution.

 A "solution" is something running on the grid, created by a community member.
 This can be brought forward to the council, who can vote on it to recognize it as a solution.
 On contract creation, a recognized solution can be referenced, in which case part of the payment goes toward the address coupled to the solution.